 • cardiovascular and digestive problems

-Breath-work is one of the key practices to meditation and yoga.
+Breath-work is one of the key practices in meditation and yoga.
 Pranayama is the first known breath practice and has been tested and refined for many thousands of years.
 Yogis learned to manipulate the breath in specific ways to achieve specific results.

-The yogis realized that our quality of breath influences or state of mind.
+The yogis realized that our quality of breath influences our state of mind.
 Breath is correlated to moods and energy level.
 So by altering our breath in specific ways, we can uplift our moods and energy level.

 When breath moves, the mind moves.
 One of the first habits of a yogi/meditator is to notice the breath.
 It's a great starting point as well as a self regulating tool to keep us balanced for life.